-The accelerated residual circulation along the deep branch of the BDC reflects, in part, an increase in planetary wave driving in the extratropical upper stratosphere (not shown), which is dominated by planetary wavenumber one (Fig. 2a, see also Li and Lau 2013 and Rao et al. 2019 for similar results).
-In addition to accelerating the residual circulation, the anomalous planetary waves are also associated with enhanced wave breaking (McIntyre and Palmer 1983) as evidenced by anomalously large EKE spanning higher latitudes extending from the North Atlantic eastward to the Kamchatka Peninsula (Fig. 2b).
-Because 2b).
-The time tendency of ozone is proportional to the negative residual circulation meridional wind times the meridional gradient of ozone, and proportional to the eddy flux divergence (see Sect.
-9.4 and Appendix 9A of Andrews et al. 1987 for details); thus, because the latitudinal gradient of O3S is negative (O3S decreases poleward, Fig. 3 right columns), the enhanced residual circulation and planetary wave breaking (and associated quasi-isentropic mixing) increases O3S at high latitudes and decreases O3S in the extratropics (Fig. 2c).
-At the beginning of February, this O3S pattern is seen as the northsouth dipole structure between 5-10 hPa in Fig. 3a.
-As spring proceeds, that O3S anomaly pattern is advected poleward and downward by the enhanced residual circulation so that the positive anomaly that is initially located between 80°-90° N and 5-10 hPa during February (Figs. 3a-b) is advected downward to 20-30 hPa by April (Figs. 3e-f), and to 40-50 hPa by May and June (Figs. 3g-j).
-However, these anomalies never reach the lowermost stratosphere below 70-100 hPa, and thus appear to be of negligible importance to spring season STT of O3S.
-This raises the question, if it is not the deep branch of the BDC (i.e., the combined effects of quasi-isentropic mixing and the residual circulation) that govern the ENSO-induced O3S anomalies in the lowermost stratosphere, (100-300 hPa), then what is responsible for the broad increase in extratropical O3S anomalies in the lowermost stratosphere from winter to spring during El Nino (Fig. 3, left column)?
+which is dominated by planetary wavenumber 1 (Fig. 2a; see also Li and Lau, 2013, and Rao et al., 2019, for similar results).
+In addition to accelerating the residual circulation, the anomalous planetary waves are also associated with enhanced wave breaking (McIntyre and Palmer, 1983) as evidenced by anomalously large EKE extending from the North Atlantic eastward to the Kamchatka Peninsula (Fig. 2b).
+The time tendency of ozone is proportional to the negative residual circulation meridional wind times the meridional gradient of ozone and proportional to the eddy flux divergence (see Sect.
+9.4 and Appendix 9A of Andrews et al., 1987 for details); thus, because the latitudinal gradient of $O_3S$ is negative (O3S decreases poleward; Fig. 3, right column), the enhanced residual circulation and planetary wave breaking (and associated quasi-isentropic mixing) increases O3S at high latitudes and decreases O3S in the extratropics (Fig. 2c).
+At the beginning of February, this O3S pattern is seen as the north-south dipole structure between 5-10 hPa in Fig. 3a.
+As spring proceeds, that O3S anomaly pattern is advected poleward and downward by the enhanced residual circulation so that the positive anomaly that is initially located between 80-90° N and 5-10 hPa during February (Fig. 3a-b) is advected downward to 20-30 hPa by April (Fig. 3e-f) and to 40-50 hPa by May and June (Fig. 3g-j).
+However, these anomalies never reach below 70-100 hPa and thus appear to be of negligible importance to spring season STT of O3S.
+This raises the following question: if it is not the deep branch of the BDC (i.e., the combined effects of quasi-isentropic mixing and the residual circulation) that governs the ENSO-induced O3S anomalies in the lowermost stratosphere (100-300 hPa), then what is responsible for the broad increase in extratropical O3S anomalies in the lowermost stratosphere from winter to spring during El Niño (Fig. 3, left column)?

-One possible explanation is hinted at in NASA Microwave Limb Sounder and GEOS-chemistry climate model simulations shown in Oman et al. 2013 and Olsen et al. 2016, where total column ozone was regressed onto the Niño 3.4 index to reveal a faint pattern of anomalies extending outwards from the tropics towards North America (see their Figs. 6 and 4, respectively).
+One possible explanation is hinted at in NASA Microwave Limb Sounder and GEOSCCM (Goddard Earth Observing System Chemistry-Climate Model) climate model simulations shown in Oman et al. (2013) and Olsen et al. (2016), where total column ozone was regressed onto the Niño 3.4 index to reveal a faint pattern of anomalies extending outwards from the tropics towards North America (see their Figs. 6 and 4, respectively).
 Similarly, Zhang et al. (2015) use National Institute of Water and Atmospheric Research column ozone (an observational product that assimilates satellite measurements) to show a similar pattern during January to March, though their column ozone patterns are a bit more difficult to interpret.
-Nevertheless, Zhang et al.'s suggestion that lower stratospheric ozone anomalies arise due to teleconnections forced by ENSO convection is supported by our WACCM simulations.
-However, the WACCM results considered here suggest that the impact of the teleconnections extends far into the interior of the stratosphere and are thus not due solely to anomalies in tropopause height as suggested by Zhang et al. In particular, the O3S dipole between 20-200 hPa and poleward of 40° N (Figs. 3a-d) is almost completely explained by vertically deep teleconnections, where geopotential height and O3S are almost perfectly anticorrelated (cf. Figs. 4a and 4b and Figs. 4c and 4d, both on the 200 hPa surface).
-Similar geopotential height-O3S patterns are observed in our WACCM simulations all the way up to 20 hPa (not shown), where the geopotential height and O3S patterns transition to the wavenumber one structure shown in Fig. 2.
+Nevertheless, the suggestion of Zhang et al. that lower-stratospheric ozone anomalies arise due to teleconnections forced by ENSO convection is supported by our WACCM simulations.
+However, the WACCM results considered here suggest that the impact of the teleconnections extends far into the interior of the stratosphere and is thus not due solely to anomalies in tropopause height as suggested by Zhang et al. In particular, the O3S dipole between 20-200 hPa and poleward of 40° N (Fig. 3a-d) is almost completely explained by vertically deep teleconnections, where geopotential height and $O_3S$ are almost perfectly anticorrelated (cf. Fig. 4a-b and c-d, both on the 200 hPa surface).
+Similar geopotential height- $O_3S$ patterns are observed in our WACCM simulations all the way up to 20 hPa (not shown), where the geopotential height and $O_3S$ patterns transition to the wavenumber 1 structure shown in Fig. 2.